hoko/hoko-docs/_posts/2015-04-08-benefits_referrals-android.md

 <a href="http://support.hokolinks.com/benefits/ios/referrals/" class="tab">iOS</a>
 <a href="#" class="tab active">Android</a>

-Incentives work!
-Referrals and Invites help you not only to grow your traffic but also, get quality clients.
 Consumers are more willing to try or buy a product if recommended by someone on their network.
-Also, you can combine Referrals with Coupons, which will give you an even bigger boost on your sales.
+Moreover, you can combine Referrals with Coupons to achieve a bigger boost on sales and installs.
+Before diving into the code, let's consider the following example.

-Inviting or referring someone to use your app is the best way to **increase installs** and HOKO can definitely help you with that.
-Here's an example of this use case:

 ![Referrals](/assets/images/referrals.jpg)

 Ricardo is looking for a nice restaurant in the Yood! app.
 After choosing the restaurant he invites a friend through the app.
 The app is going to create and send a message to his friend that contains a smart link generated through the SDK.

 When the link is created, the app adds some metadata to the smart link to associate it with Ricardo’s friend invitation.

 Later, Ricardo’s friend is going to tap on the smart link on his device.
 Since the app it’s not installed on the device, the smart link will take Ricardo’s friend through the app store.